I Found a Rock on the Beach and Wondered

 Aventurine - opaque green

 Onyx - solid black or white banded black

 Sard and Sardonyx - reddish brown banded transparent, translucent

 Beautiful Photos of Beach Stones in Lake Michigan's Pier Cove Creek

 I leave you with beautiful photos of Pier Cove Creek shone above and below.
 The creek flows into Lake Michigan in Southwestern Michigan and during the spring meltdown, the creek rushes into the lake with more voracity than usual, exposing the many buried rounded stones and pebbles.
 Listening to the trickling water and watching the tiny sunlit ripples continuously gurgle across the water is a delightful experience with Mother Nature herself.

-For more Lake Michigan beach stones information check out my follow up photo essay which includes syenite, rhyolite, pumice, dolomite, quartz, wishing stones, heart stones, quartzite, Presque Island serpentinite, diabase, pegmatite, conglomerates and banded metamorphic rocks!
-Click on link below!
+For more information about Lake Michigan beach stones, check out my follow up photo essay titled "I Found an Interesting Rock on the Beach and Wondered".
+It includes facts and photos about syenite, rhyolite, pumice, dolomite, quartz, wishing stones, heart stones, quartzite, Presque Island serpentinite, diabase, pegmatite, conglomerates and banded metamorphic rocks!

 Which rocks have you collected the most?